repocho/raml-mocker/README.md

 And the RESULT in your callback
 ---
-This generate request will return an array like this:
+This generated request will return an array like this:
 ```javascript
 [
     {